- Download our Ho Chi Minh City Schools Guide

 While the city offers its residents a range of activities, a weekend escape may be necessary from time to time to regain a sense of calmness and clarity, away from the stresses of city living.

-There are several destinations close to Ho Chi Minh City that provide an easy three-day weekend trip such as the towns of the Mekong Delta or pristine beaches of Phu Quoc.
+There are several destinations close to Ho Chi Minh City that provide an easy three-day weekend trip, such as the towns of the Mekong Delta or the pristine beaches of Phu Quoc.
 For those with more time on their hands, Vietnam’s central and northern areas also boast popular travel spots.

 Mui Ne is a coastal beach town in southeastern Vietnam, just over 125 miles (200 km) from Ho Chi Minh City.